Walmart Black Friday 2021 deals are live now on TVs, tablets and more

 Select is editorially independent.
 Our editors selected these deals and items because we think you will enjoy them at these prices.
 If you purchase something through our links, we may earn a commission.
 Pricing and availability are accurate as of publish time.

-Unlike last year, Walmart is heavily promoting its Walmart+ membership by offering subscribers exclusive early access to the sale.
-Anyone with a Walmart+ membership will be able to shop Black Friday deals four hours earlier than the general public.
-Walmart+ members will have access to deals online starting today at 3 p.m.
-EDT — everyone else can start shopping online at 7 p.m.
-EDT.
+Unlike last year, Walmart heavily promoted its Walmart+ membership by offering subscribers exclusive early access to the sale.
+Walmart+ members were able to access Black Friday deals online four hours earlier than the general public — as of 7 p.m.
+EDT, the deals are now available for everyone to shop.
 If you want to shop in stores, the deals will be available starting on Nov.
 26 at 5 a.m. in your time zone.

 Other retailers — including Best Buy, Kohl’s and Amazon — are also starting their Black Friday sales early in light of ongoing supply chain disruptions and the rising competitiveness of Black Friday in general.
 Labor shortages, border control issues and the lack of a global vaccine pass have resulted in shipment delays that threaten to keep shelves bare.